 Once you're divorced, you can file as a head of household (if you have a dependent living with you for more than half of the year and you pay for more than half of the upkeep for your home) or as a single taxpayer.

-If you continue to pay a child’s medical bills after the divorce, you can include those costs in your medical-expense deductions even if your ex-spouse has custody of the child.
-Medical expenses are deductible only to the extent they exceed 7.5% of adjusted gross income (10% beginning in 2019), but the child’s bills you pay could push you over the 7.5% threshold.
+If you continue to pay a child's medical bills after the divorce, you can include those costs in your medical-expense deductions even if your ex-spouse has custody of the child.
+For 2019, medical expenses are deductible only to the extent they exceed 7.5% of adjusted gross income, but the child's bills you pay could push you over the 7.5% threshold.
 (After 2020, the AGI threshold will increase to 10%.)

 When a divorce settlement shifts property from one spouse to another, the recipient doesn't pay tax on that transfer.
 That's the good news.